 A macro is a complex expression or set of expressions that can be defined once and used multiple times as part of a logic statement (i.e. processing, scheduling, downtime logic).
-Macros can be helpful in situations where the same bit of logic is repeated in many places in the model.
+Macros are helpful when the same bit of logic is repeated in many places in the model.